natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Spatial Overlap >30% of habitat type overlaps with stressor 10%-30% of habitat type overlaps with stressor 0-10% of habitat type overlaps with stressor N/A
 =============== =========================================== ============================================== ============================================ ========

-b. **Overlap time rating.**  Temporal overlap is the duration of time that the habitat and the stressor experience spatial overlap.
+2. **Overlap time rating.**  Temporal overlap is the duration of time that the habitat and the stressor experience spatial overlap.
 Some stressors, such as permanent overwater structures, are present year-round; others are seasonal, such as certain fishing practices.
 Similarly, some habitats (e.g. mangroves) are present year round, while others are more ephemeral (e.g. some seagrasses).

 We use the following categories to classify HIGH, MEDIUM and LOW temporal overlap: